 There is Acas advice on testing staff for coronavirus.

-HSE does not have a role in establishing or enforcing the NHS Test and Trace system.
+HSE does not have a role in establishing or enforcing the different testing and tracking approaches across the UK.

 - provide free testing for anyone who has symptoms of coronavirus to find out if they have the virus